All Episodes

 I'll say it again.

-Reforms that establish an economic cost relationship between patient and provider, just like there's a cost relationship between any other product or service and someone's ability to pay for it.
+Reforms that establish an economic cost relationship between patient and provider, just like there is a cost relationship between any other product or service and someone's ability to pay for it.

-If you reform the healthcare system with that objective, introduce competition, give people choices, massive choices, massive competition.
+If you reform the healthcare system with that objective, introduce competition, give people choices, massive choices, massive competition, prices will come down.

 Take a brief time out here, my friends.